Tooth Extraction: Procedure, Risks And Recovery

 - Rest and relax for the first 24 hours.
 Do not rush back into your regular daily routine the following day as you need to relax.

-- Don’t use a straw for the first 24 hours.
+- Do not use a straw for the first 24 hours.

-- Don’t smoke as it is very injurious at that stage.
+- Avoid smoke as it is very injurious at that stage.

 - Use pillows to prop your head up when you lie down so that you feel relaxed.